WZRD95/DEMO_Liatrio/README.md

 >Was able to update and fix more bugs it looks like every thing is working in
 >docker
 >Fixed some problems and updated node on my docker

+Working on GIT hub actions  (#5)
+>Made a GIT action file to run the action on GIT